 Is there a need to be GDPR Compliant when my business isn’t E.U. based?

-GDPR FAQs on this concern has long been settled because the right to privacy inures all global citizens and not just those residing in the E.U.
+GDPR FAQs on this concern have long been settled because the right to privacy inures all global citizens and not just those residing in the E.U.
 As such, the GDPR FAQs impact is global, far-reaching beyond European countries.

 If your business or practice collects, uses, or processes personal data from individuals in the E.U. or offers goods or services to E.U. citizens, the GDPR, as mentioned earlier in the FAQs, applies.
 Non-compliance could attract the same penalties that accrue to sanction non-compliance with the GDPR in the E.U.